 Walk summery: This is a really interesting walk to do with lots to see including a fabulous “Millstone graveyard” at Bole hill Quarry.
 I started the the Bole hill Quarry walk at 11:00 and finished at 15:00 and was accompanied by my wife and daughter who's 11.
 We really enjoyed it.

 Guided walks: We have guides available to escort you on your Bole hill Quarry walk or any others you fancy doing.
 Our guides are very friendly, experienced hill walkers.
 They are also highly qualified first aiders.
 Obviously there is a charge for their time; the more there are of you the cheaper it will be.
 Click here to arrange your guide.

-The Start of the Bole hill Quarry walk
+Walk Summery - The Bole hill Quarry Walk

 Back to the path and follow it down to the open fields.
 You need to find the path to the left which runs in front of the estate house.
 Go through the gate and follow the path to the right and follow it through the woods to the large pond on the right.
 Stick to the main path which follows the pond and then weaves to the left.

 Follow this main path until you see a large wooden ant on the floor with an arrow pointing left.
 This is the path you take (It’s more interesting than going straight to the gorge – trust me).

 I also like this way because not many people take this route.
 Follow the path, through the gate and straight on past the hollow on the right.
 You’ll come to a Y in the path take the right hand path (straight on, not the direction of the arrow).
 Just after the Y there is a track to the right which you will take.
 It takes you to a small steam that you have to cross between 2 trees (250° SW).

 The track will lead to a gate.
 Go through the gate and take the little track directly on the right (following the fence) to the main path.
 Turn right and continue down this path all the way to the road.
 At the bottom on the right hand side if you look there is a climbing area at Yarncliffe quarry.